thunderclient/thunder-client-support/README.md

 <a name="usage"></a>
 ## How to Use
 * Install the Extension, Click Thunder Client icon on the Action Bar.
-[Intro Video on Youtube](https://www.youtube.com/watch?v=NKZ0ahNbmak)
 * From Command Palette (Cm+Sh+P) type ``thunder`` and select ``Thunder Client: New Request``

 ![](images/thunder-client.gif)